dsdanielpark/dsdanielpark.github.io/_posts/2023-04-30-Molecule-attention.md

 ### Molecular generative model based on conditional variational autoencoder for de novo molecular design
 - **year:** 2018
 - **url:** <https://www.semanticscholar.org/paper/e4f0bf3074d5ae6d55d22068dd50158dc81b2a0a>
-- **abstract:** S2 TL;DR: A molecular generative model based on the conditional variational autoencoder that can be used to generate drug-like molecules with five target properties and to adjust a single property without changing the others and to manipulate it beyond the range of the dataset is proposed.
+- **abstract:** *TL;DR:* A molecular generative model based on the conditional variational autoencoder that can be used to generate drug-like molecules with five target properties and to adjust a single property without changing the others and to manipulate it beyond the range of the dataset is proposed.
 - **journal:** Journal of Cheminformatics
 - **volume:** 10
 - **pages:** null